kismetwireless/kismet/docs/dev/webui_rest.md

 | alt | altitude (in Meters) | double | GPS altitude in meters (optional) |
 | spd | speed (kph) | double | Speed in kilometers per hour (optional) |

+## Packet Capture

+Kismet can export packets in the pcap-ng format; this is a standard, extended version of the traditional pcap format.
+Tools such as Wireshark (and tshark) can process complete pcapng frames, while tcpdump and other libpcap based tools (currently including Kismet) can process the simpler version of pcapng.

+##### /pcap/all_packets.pcapng

+*LOGIN REQUIRED*

+Returns a stream of all packets seen by Kismet, in pcap-ng multi-interface format.

+The pcap-ng format allows for multiple interfaces with multiple link types in a single pcapng file.
+This format can be read and processed by Wireshark and tshark, but may not be compatible with all traditional libpcap based tools.

+For compatibility with all libpcap tools, it may be necessary to post-process this file.
+Alternatively, a device-specific libpcap will return a single interface and linktype.

+This URI will stream indefinitely as packets are received.

+##### /datasource/pcap/all_sources.pcapng

+*LOGIN REQUIRED*

+Returns a stream of all packets seen by Kismet, in pcap-ng multi-interface format.

+The pcap-ng format allows for multiple interfaces with multiple link types in a single pcapng file.
+This format can be read and processed by Wireshark and tshark, but may not be compatible with all traditional libpcap based tools.

+For compatibility with all libpcap tools, it may be necessary to post-process this file.
+Alternatively, a device-specific libpcap will return a single interface and linktype.

+This URI will stream indefinitely as packets are received.

+##### /datasource/pcap/by-uuid/[uuid]/[uuid].pcapng

+*LOGIN REQUIRED*

+Returns a stream of all packets seen by Kismet on a *specific datasource*, in pcap-ng format.

+Nearly all tools which support libpcap should be able to read a single-interface single-linktype pcapng file, including tcpdump and Kismet itself.
+It should not be necessary to post-process this file to use on libpcap-based tools.

+To capture *all* packets from *all* interfaces, use the `/datasource/pcap/all_sources.pcapng` URI.

+This URI will stream stream indefinitely as packets are received.

 ## 802.11 Specific